SoftwareAG/c8y-docs/src/documents/guides/java/developing-microservice.html.md

 * {CONF_DIR}/{application_name}/logging.xml
 * /etc/{application_name}/logging.xml

-# Maven plugin
+## Maven plugin

-The package module provides maven plugin to prepare a zip file required by microservice deployment, with simple configuration.
-The build requires an executable jar, to make one a developer can use spring-boot-maven-plugin.
-Example with minimum configuration is presented below
+The package module provides maven plugin to prepare a ZIP file required by the microservice deployment, with simple configuration.
+The build requires an executable jar.
+To create one, a developer can use spring-boot-maven-plugin.

+An example with minimum configuration is presented below:

     <plugin>
         <groupId>org.springframework.boot</groupId>